da1933/Yelp_CrossMajor/README.md

 ```
 business delivery 3
 ```
-The above input will generate a pie chart representing the proportion of business with an average star rating of 3 that deliver ("True") or don't deliver ("Fales").
+The above input will generate a pie chart representing the proportion of businesses with an average star rating of 3 that deliver ("True") or don't deliver ("False").

 ![Sample Output](https://dl.dropboxusercontent.com/u/105303727/Business%20Delivery.png "Business Delivery")